mcarvin8/ava-sf-devops/README.md

 ## Connected Apps
 If connected apps are detected in a package, their `<consumerKey>` line is automatically removed before deployment to avoid failures.

+## Bot Deployments
+For Einstein Bots, update:
+- `.forceignore` to exclude bot versions not to deploy.
+- `scripts/replacementFiles` to configure the Bot User per org.
+- `sfdx-project.json` to run the right `replacements` per environment variables

+> If not using this feature, remove `replacements` from `sfdx-project.json`.

 ## Slack Integration
 Deployment, test, and destruction statuses can be posted to a Slack channel.
 Update the webhook URL in `.gitlab-ci.yml`: